egisxxegis/SiTSiR/README.md

 <b>Transformation not implemented yet:</b> Q8, Q9, Q10, Q11 <br />
 <br />
 <b>Not enough data in database for these queries:</b> Q6, Q7 <br />

+# Do not forget
+.yml contains mapping data about database schema. <br />
+Do not forget to generate one if the schema got changed. <br />
+Link to used mapping tool: https://github.com/egisxxegis/rdf2rdb_mapper